PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 **Requirements:**

-- Having taken (not placed out of) COS 126 (B+ or better typically).
+- Must have successfully completed COS 126 with a grade of B+ or higher.
+Placing out of COS 126 does not fulfill this requirement.

 <!--- Score of 3 or higher on the supplemental application quiz (evaluated objectively using a rubric) -->

-- Strong coding and debugging skills - you should enjoy solving puzzles, figuring out how and why code works, etc.
+- Must have strong coding and debugging skills - you should enjoy solving puzzles, figuring out how and why code works (or does not work!), etc.

-- Good written communication skills
+- Must have good written communication skills and provide valuable feedback to COS 126 students.

+- Must committe to the grading schedule (see above).

 <!--
 ### Precept Assistant position